A group of undergraduate students in Colombia with an EPS faculty member, all seated on stairs in front of a wooden door.

 Education Studies and the Wisconsin Experience

-Education Studies (ES) coursework is enhanced by supplemental activities–in and beyond the classroom–that extend what students are learning in course texts and discussions.
+Education Studies (ES) coursework is enhanced by supplemental activities — in and beyond the classroom — that extend what students are learning in course texts and discussions.

-Additional Majors and Certificates - Many Education Studies students pursue a second major and/or certificates that complement the skills and knowledge they’re gaining via their ES coursework and experiences.
+Many Education Studies students pursue a second major and/or certificates that complement the skills and knowledge they’re gaining via their Education Studies coursework and experiences.

-Volunteer and Leadership Experiences - It is common for Education Studies students to be involved in volunteer and leadership experiences on campus and/or within the broader community.
-Education Studies students have the opportunity to take Community-based Learning (CBL) courses in EPS that enable them to integrate what they’re learning in the classroom with what they’re learning through their volunteerism in local educational spaces, such as schools, the United Way, Centro Hispano, Goodman Center, and other organizations.
+Education Studies students often volunteer and assume leadership roles on campus and/or within the broader community.
+They may take Community-based Learning (CBL) courses in EPS that enable them to integrate what they’re learning in the classroom with what they’re learning as volunteers in local educational spaces, such as schools, the United Way, Centro Hispano, Goodman Center, and other organizations.

-Career Development and Internships - Our department encourages career development beyond our classrooms by offering courses such as ED POL 202: Careers in Education that helps prepare ES majors to pursue careers post-graduation and ED POL 203: Internship In Education which allows students to earn credit for education-affiliated internships.
+Our department encourages career development beyond our classrooms by offering internships and courses such as ED POL 202 Careers in Education that prepare ES majors to pursue careers post-graduation.

 Information about scholarships, academic and career advising, study abroad opportunities, student diversity services, and other resources for students in the School of Education can be found on the school's Resources page.